arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

 ## Query

-JPQL or native queries are supported in spring data repositories
+JPQL or native queries are supported in Spring data repositories

 e.g.